samuelcardillo/WebScreenVR/README.md

 # WebScreenVR (Developer Version)

-*WebScreenVR is still in Developer Version which means that install and using it requires advanced knowledge and it may contains bugs.*
+*WebScreenVR is still in Developer Version which means that installing and using it requires advanced knowledge and it may contains bugs.*

 **It only works with Oculus Rift for the moment**